Jintram/fiji-plugin-image-difference/README.md

 $$

 with $x_{0.01}$ and $x_{0.99}$ the 1st and 99th percentiles of the pixel values in image $x$, respectively.

-To be able to compare across different image sets, the normalization is key.
+To be able to compare across different image sets, this normalization is key.

 A lower RMSD indicates higher similarity between the two images.